Reputation (album): Musical styles

-Primarily an electropop album, (Note: Attributed to reviews by Greg Kot for the Chicago Tribune, Will Hodgkinson for The Times, and Ken Tucker for NPR) Reputation incorporates a heavy, maximalist electronic production with EDM instrumentation and rhythms.
+Primarily an electropop and synth-pop album, (Note: Electropop is referenced in the Chicago Tribune, The Times, and NPR, and synth-pop is referenced in The Daily Telegraph, Slate, and Billboard) Reputation incorporates R&B, trap-pop, and EDM.
+It features a heavy, maximalist electronic production with EDM instrumentation and rhythms.
 (Note: Attributed to reviews by Tucker, Jamieson Cox for Pitchfork, and Jason Lipshutz for Billboard) The melodies are characterized by abrupt dynamic shifts, propulsive bass notes, pulsating synthesizers, and insistent programmed drum machines.
 Pitchfork's Jamieson Cox described the instrumentation as "hair-raising bass drops, vacuum-cleaner synths [...], stuttering trap percussion, cyborg backing choirs".
 Swift's voice is heavily manipulated, either distorted or multitracked.
 Critics found Reputation sonically heavier, louder, and darker than its predecessor 1989s bright synth-pop, with Neil McCormick from The Daily Telegraph deeming it "a big, brash, all-guns-blazing blast of weaponised pop".
 Swift associated Reputations sound with imagery of "nighttime cityscape ... old warehouse buildings that had been deserted and factory spaces".

 The album's first half, made up of mostly tracks produced by Martin and Shellback, is comparatively heavier in sound.
 The first four tracks—"...Ready for It?", "End Game", "I Did Something Bad", "Don't Blame Me"—are particularly aggressive. "...Ready for It?" has an industrial production backed by a thumping bassline, "End Game" features sputtering trap beats, "I Did Something Bad" is punctuated by a dubstep drop, and "Don't Blame Me" has a gothic, gospel-oriented soundscape drenched in synthesizers, dubstep beats, and vocal harmonization.
 (Note: Attributed to reviews by Tucker, Monique Melendez for Spin, and George Fenwick for The New Zealand Herald) "Look What You Made Me Do" uses modular synthesizers, drums, and guitars in the second pre-chorus; it incorporates an interpolation of "I'm Too Sexy" (1991) by the English band Right Said Fred.
 The power ballad "So It Goes..." has an atmospheric trap-pop production.
 "King of My Heart" features surging keyboard instruments in the pre-chorus and thumping drums in the post-chorus, and "Dancing with Our Hands Tied" is instrumented with propelling beats and an EDM refrain.